OHR’s goal is to complete investigations within six months;

 - Written Complaint: Submit an intake questionnaire within one year of an alleged discriminatory act occurring.*

-- Intake Appointment: Scheduled within two to four weeks if OHR has jurisdiction over the case.
+- Intake Appointment: Scheduled if OHR has jurisdiction over the case.

-- Mediation & Initial Investigation: Scheduled within two to four weeks of intake interview.
+- Mediation & Initial Investigation: Scheduled after the intake interview.

-- Full Investigation: If mediation fails, a full investigation occurs and takes up to five months or more for employment, public accommodations or educational institution complaints, and three months for housing.**
+- Full Investigation: If mediation fails, a full investigation occurs and takes up to six months or more for employment, public accommodations or educational institution complaints, and three months for housing.**

 - Review & Determination: Legal team reviews file and drafts a proposed Determination.
 The Director of OHR approves and issues a final Letter of Determination.